loh-tar/cpd/README.md

 ### TODO

   - Improve detection of true target drives
-  - BUG: Does not handle filenames with newline
   - Modify command _show w_ to take arguments to choose data to display
   - Solution to #6
   - Enhance this list